yaboygmoney/HackTheBoxWriteups/about.md

 When going through my writeups, the implied first step of any machine is to kick off some [lo-fi beats](https://youtu.be/bebuiaSKtU4).

-Outside of HackTheBox, I'm a husband, dad, soccer coach, and a nearly finished college student.
+Outside of HackTheBox, I'm a husband, dad, soccer coach, and bike enthusiast (road & mtb).

 I hope you enjoy the writeups.
 If they're trash, I've purposefully left off a comments section.